sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 - Verify that output of "show acl rule | grep {rule_name}" matches expected output

-- Verify that a packet sent on this port is dropped for both IPv4 and IPv6
+- Verify that packets sent on this port are dropped

+- Verify that packets sent on another port are forwarded

 ### Test Case # 3 - Remove a drop rule from the ACL table